hannestschofenig/draft-tschofenig-emu-pqpake/draft-tschofenig-emu-pqpake.md

 EAP is a lock-step request/response protocol in which the EAP server sends each Request and the EAP peer sends the corresponding Response.
 CPaceOQUAKE+ is initiated by the client.
-EAP-PQPAKE therefore uses an empty server request to solicit the first CPaceOQUAKE+ message from the peer after identity and configuration negotiation have completed.
+EAP-PQPAKE therefore uses an empty server request to solicit the first CPaceOQUAKE+ flight from the peer after identity and configuration negotiation have completed.

 A successful EAP-PQPAKE exchange has the following shape: